Skip to main content

 Review the pull request

-Once the deployment is complete, click on the Approve pull request button to view the pull request to be taken to the pull request page in your GitHub repository.
+Once the deployment is complete, select the Approve pull request button to view the pull request to be taken to the pull request page in your GitHub repository.

 Automated Deployment success

-In the pull request review, click on the Files changed tab to view the changes that were made by the Automated Deployments workflow.
+In the pull request review, select the Files changed tab to view the changes that were made by the Automated Deployments workflow.

 GitHub pull request files changed

-Navigate back to the Conversation tab and click on the Merge pull request button to merge the pull request, then click Confirm merge.
+Navigate back to the Conversation tab and select the Merge pull request button to merge the pull request.

 GitHub merge pull request

 With the pull request merged, the changes will be automatically deployed to your AKS cluster.
-You can view the deployment logs by clicking on the Actions tab in your GitHub repository.
+You can view the deployment logs by selecting the Actions tab in your GitHub repository.

 GitHub Actions tab

 In the Actions tab, you will see the Automated Deployments workflow running.
-Click on the workflow run to view the logs.
+Select the workflow run to view the logs.

 GitHub Actions workflow run

-In the workflow run details page, you can view the logs of each job in the workflow by simply clicking on the job.
+In the workflow run details page, you can view the logs of each job in the workflow by simply selecting the job.

 GitHub Actions workflow logs